ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Deployment.md

 Some optional parameters can be added to this line of code:
 * *--queue_name*: Name of the queue.
 Default is in1.
 * *--input_file*: Path to the csv data file.
 Default is '../../data/bts-data-alarm-2017.csv'
-* *--skip_header*: Boolean telling to skip the first line of the csv file.
-Default is True.